AwAction Network Inc. is

 Program: MENTOR N MOTION

 online youths mentoring program for high school students in USA born to immigrants from West Africa, particularly Senegal.

 AwAction Network was created for one main purpose: empower youths and women in USA from West African descent ameliorate their behavioral, economic, and social outcomes.
-This is implemented with educational, informational, and social programs that enable them to make informed behavioral, educational, and career path decisions.
+This is implemented with educational, informational, and social programs that enable our community youths and parents to make informed behavioral, educational, and career path decisions.
 We raise awareness and provide solutions to some of the issues immigrants and their children face in USA, such as educational and career path guidance, access to information that is meaningful to them, and cultural adaptation.
 Programs' outcomes have positive influences on youths, parents/guardians, and the community.